 4. Experimental Setup

-In this study, we evaluated the effectiveness of our proposed method for enhancing scientific writing by applying effective prompt optimization techniques to the abstract section of scientific articles using the Gemma-7b-it language model.
+In this study, we evaluated the effectiveness of our proposed method for enhancing scientific writing by applying prompt optimization techniques to the abstract section of scientific articles using the Gemma-7b-it language model.
 The experimental setup was designed to assess the improvements in quality achieved through automated evaluation and proofreading, guided by optimized prompts and expert-defined criteria.

-All experiments were conducted on a personal computer equipped with an Intel® Core™ i7-13620H 13th Generation processor (2.40 GHz) and 16 GB of RAM (15.7 GB usable), running a 64-bit operating system on an X64-based processor architecture.
-Access to the Gemma-7b-it language model was obtained via an API provided by , ensuring a stable and efficient environment for executing our iterative refinement and evaluation processes.
+All experiments were conducted on a personal computer equipped with an Intel® Core™ i7-13620H 13th Generation processor (2.40 GHz) and 16 GB of RAM (15.7 GB usable), running a 64-bit operating system on an x64-based processor architecture.
+Access to the Gemma-7b-it language model was obtained via an API provided by groq.com, ensuring a stable and efficient environment for executing our iterative refinement and evaluation processes.

 4.1.
 Dataset Selection

 We selected a dataset of 25 published scientific articles from the fields of Electrical Engineering and Computer Science to evaluate the effectiveness of our proposed method.
 The titles and abstracts of these articles served as input for our algorithm.
-In selecting these articles, we ensured that the abstracts contained all the main components of a standard abstract, such as objectives, methods, results, and conclusion [21].
+In selecting these articles, we ensured that the abstracts contained all the main components of a standard abstract, such as objectives, methods, results, and conclusions [21].
 This criterion was important to effectively test our method on abstracts that follow standard academic structures.
 The edited versions of the abstracts, generated using our proposed method, were compared with the original abstracts to evaluate performance.
-To ensure the reliability and validity of the evaluations, we conducted an expert evaluation involving specialists in the relevant fields of each article.
-Three experts were recruited for each article, ensuring they had substantial experience in the specific domain and were well-versed in academic writing standards, particularly in recognizing the features of a high-quality abstract.

 4.2.
 Implementation of the Proposed Method

-The implementation of our algorithm was carried out in Python, utilizing f-string formatting for dynamic insertion of variables into prompt templates and leveraging Markdown for structuring and formatting the generated content to enhance readability and clarity.
+The implementation of our algorithm was carried out in Python, utilizing f-string formatting for the dynamic insertion of variables into prompt templates and leveraging Markdown for structuring and formatting the generated content to enhance readability and clarity.

 4.2.1.
 Initial Evaluation

-In the initial evaluation stage, the inputs consisted of the title of the article and its abstract.
-By integrating these elements, we instruct the Gemma-7b-it model to act as an expert reviewer using the template in .
-The model assesses the abstract based on the predefined criteria (detailed in ), generating comprehensive feedback that includes strengths, weaknesses, suggestions for improvement, and an overall qualitative score.
+In the initial evaluation stage, the inputs consisted of the article's title and its abstract.
+By integrating these elements, we instruct the Gemma-7b-it model to act as an expert reviewer using the template in Figure 1.
+The model assesses the abstract based on the predefined criteria (detailed in Figure 3), generating comprehensive feedback that includes strengths, weaknesses, suggestions for improvement, and an overall qualitative score.
 The output of this stage is detailed evaluation feedback from the language model, providing a thorough analysis of the original abstract's quality.

 4.2.2.
 First Proofreading

 Using the feedback obtained from the initial evaluation, the second stage involved proofreading the abstract.
 The inputs for this stage were the title of the article, the original abstract, and the feedback from the initial evaluation.
-The initial generator prompt (see ) was employed to guide the language model in proofreading the abstract.
-This
+The initial generator prompt (see Figure 2) was employed to guide the language model in proofreading the abstract.
+This prompt instructed the model to enhance clarity, completeness, and overall quality without introducing new content or unnecessary formatting.
+The output was a proofread version of the abstract that improved clarity, completeness, and adherence to the specified evaluation criteria.

 prompt instructed the model to enhance clarity, completeness, and overall quality without